MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 Specifies when devices receive Microsoft Defender platform updates during the monthly gradual rollout.
 Valid values are:

-- NotConfigured: Devices stay up to date automatically during the gradual release cycle.
+- 0 or NotConfigured: Devices stay up to date automatically during the gradual release cycle.
 This value is suitable for most devices.
-- Beta: Devices are the first to receive new updates.
+- 2 or Beta: Devices are the first to receive new updates.
 Select Beta Channel to participate in identifying and reporting issues to Microsoft.
 Devices in the Windows Insider Program are subscribed to this channel by default.
 This value is for use in manual test environments only and for a limited number of devices.
-- Preview: Devices are offered updates earliest during the monthly gradual release cycle.
+- 3 or Preview: Devices are offered updates earliest during the monthly gradual release cycle.
 This value is suggested for pre-production or validation environments.
-- Staged: Devices are offered updates after the monthly gradual release cycle.
+- 4 or Staged: Devices are offered updates after the monthly gradual release cycle.
 This value is suggested for a small, representative part of your production population, around 10 percent.
-- Broad: Devices are offered updates only after the gradual release cycle completes.
+- 5 or Broad: Devices are offered updates only after the gradual release cycle completes.
 This value is suggested for a broad set of devices in your production population, from 10 to 100 percent.
-- Delayed
+- 6 or Delayed.

 ```yaml
 Type: UpdatesChannelType